So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

-You might even add in that they like coupons or Amazon.
+You might even add in that they’re interested in “coupons” or “Amazon”.

-But this is just one part of your targeting.
-It’s the audience targeting; now you need your audience messaging to complete your targeting process.
+But remember, this is just one part of your audience targeting efforts.
+You need to top it off with the correct audience messaging to complete your targeting process.

-Now instead of having an ad which says “Here’s a garlic press for X percent off, go buy it…”
+Now, instead of writing an ad which plainly says, “Here’s a garlic press for X percent off; go buy it…”

-Now we know we have to include the right messaging for that guy who is 40 years old and likes to cook for his family, etc.
+We now know that we have to include the right messaging that speaks to someone like me—a 40-year-old male who and likes to cook for his family and etc.